 Treatment of Recalcitrant Generalized Granuloma Annulare With Adalimumab

-December 2011 | Volume 10 | Issue 12 | Case Report | 1466 | Copyright © 2011
+December 2011 | Volume 10 | Issue 12 | Case Reports | 1466 | Copyright © December 2011

 Tiago Torres MD, Teresa Pinto Almeida MD, Rosario Alves MD, Madalena Sanches MD, Manuela Selores MD